 This recipe can be doubled or tripled to make 2-3 servings.

-- 1-1/4 cups (10 ounces) milk : coconut milk or raw milk (or other preferred non-dairy milk); use heavy cream for Keto, or use hot water for Keto (the butter below will still make it creamy)
+- 1-1/4 cups (10 ounces) milk : coconut milk or raw milk (or other preferred non-dairy milk); use heavy cream for Keto, or use hot water for Keto (the butter below will still make it delicious and creamy)

 - 1 packet matcha : 1 Pique packet of Sun Goddess Matcha Tea

 - 2-3 teaspoons honey ; I use part honey and part stevia, to taste; or use preferred low carb sweetener for Keto/Low Carb; cane sugar for Vegan; omit sweetener for Whole30 or for a grassier, mild flavor